Listen to or download this article:

 Towards, backwards, forwards, upwards, downwards.
 Replace with toward, backward, forward, upward, downward.

-A note from Kiffer: A handy tool to help you recognize if these agregious junk words have infiltrated your manuscript is the “Find and Replace” tool that can be found in WORD or other word processors.
+A note from Kiffer: A handy tool to help you recognize if these egregious junk words have infiltrated your manuscript is the “Find and Replace” tool that can be found in WORD or other word processors.
 This tool finds and highlights specific words so that you can replace if needed to insure that every word counts.

 Jessica Morrell is a top-tier developmental editor and a contributor to Writer’s Digest magazine, and she teaches Master Writing Craft Classes at the Chanticleer Authors Conference that is held annually along with teaching at Chanticleer writing workshops.